FAQs

 The Competition Appeal Tribunal is a specialist court based in London which hears claims concerning breaches of competition law.

-Collective claims require a class representative and our Proposed Class Representative is Robert Hammond.
+Collective claims require a class representative and our Class Representative is Robert Hammond.
 A class representative is a person who acts on behalf of all members of the class.
 The class representative’s main responsibilities are to act in the best interests of the class and to act fairly and adequately, in order to obtain the best possible outcome for the class members.

 A class member is a member of a group of people or business entities, called a “class,” who have suffered common harm as a result of the defendant’s or defendants’ conduct.
 A collective action allows all the individual claims to be dealt with together.